lusentis/dawson-docs-preview/README.md

 Subsequent deploys will *usually take around 2-5 minutes* or more, depending on which Resources need to be created and updated.

 ### under the hood
-dawson reads the contents of a file named `api.js` in your current working directory.
-You should write (or just `export`) your functions in this `api.js` file.

 When you run the `$ dawson deploy` command, dawson reads your file's contents and constructs a description of the AWS infrastructure that needs to be created (functions, API endpoints, etc...).
 Such description is later fed to [AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) which performs the actual deploy; the hard job of creating resources, calculating changes to deploy etc, is left to AWS.
 You might also opt-out using dawson anytime and simply edit the [CloudFormation Template](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-guide.html) by yourself.

 ---